hmcts/opal-frontend/src/app/components/govuk/govuk-checkboxes/govuk-checkboxes-conditional/readme.md

 ---

-This `README.md` provides an overview of the `govuk-checkboxes-conditional` component, detailing its purpose and usage, particularly for conditional content that is tied to checkbox selections【73†source】.
+This `README.md` provides an overview of the `govuk-checkboxes-conditional` component, detailing its purpose and usage, particularly for conditional content that is tied to checkbox selections.